nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 The filepath for this folder is *C:\Users\wicka\Desktop\Google Data Analytics certification\Course 8 - Capstone project - Complete a case study\Case Study 1\Data used (pre-processed)*.
 As can be seen above, the data is organised according to **yearmonth_name.csv**.
 These are thus all .csv files, which is rather nice, since I can import them to most tools of my choice.

 I am keeping a copy of the raw, unprocessed data in the folder above as a backup.
-I will work with the data after importing it to an Excel filed located in a folder called *Data used (working)*.
+I will explore the data after importing it to an Excel filed located in a folder called *Data used (working)*.
 Each sheet represents a different month, as can be seen here:

 <p align="center">
   <img width="825" src="https://github.com/nuclearcheesecake/wickusgoogledataanalyticscertificate2021/blob/main/Misc/cs1_excel.png">